awaisaziz/uncertainity-text2sql/README.md

 }
 ```
 ## Notes
+- The `num_query` setting controls how many SQL candidates are requested in a single LLM response.
+The prompt expects the model to return a JSON array with exactly this many `sql` entries.
 - The `request_delay` setting helps avoid rate limits when using real APIs.
 - `mode` controls whether the CLI runs online generation (`generate`) or offline reranking (`rerank`).